adoumasseo/printf/README.md

 What one has not experienced, one will never understand in print Nothing in fine print is ever good news
 My weakness is wearing too much leopard print
+How is the world ruled and led to war?
+Diplomats lie to journalists and believe these lies when they see them in print Print is the sharpest and the strongest weapon of our party